Athletics at the 2024 Summer Olympics – Men's high jump: Summary

-True to his online statement, Kerr wanted to keep going.
+True to his online statement, Kerr wanted to keep going and refused to share the gold medal.
 There was going to be a jump off.
 The jumping order remained the same, McEwen jumping first and Kerr jumping last.
 The first step was to jump at the height they had just missed.
 Both missed again.
-So next they are to jump at the height they last made.
+The athletes then attempted the height they had last cleared.
 Again both missed.
 So next they are to jump one height back, 2.34m.
 Both athletes were now on their 14th attempt of the competition.
 McEwen missed, then Kerr cleared.
 He leaped out of the pit and ran into the infield to celebrate his victory.

 Background

 The men's high jump has been present on the Olympic athletics programme since the inaugural edition in 1896.